thaixuandang/ronin-documentation/docs/basics/rewards.md

 ## Rewards for finality voting and producing blocks

 Validators are responsible for producing blocks finality voting, and earning rewards for their efforts.
-When the DPoS went live in April 2023, only 22 selected validators could produce blocks, vote for finality, and earn rewards on any given day.
-Starting in July 2024, all validators have the opportunity to earn rewards daily.
+When the DPoS went live in April 2023, only 22 selected validators (and their delegators) could produce blocks, vote for finality, and earn rewards on any given day.
+Starting in July 2024, all validators and delegators have the opportunity to earn rewards daily.
 Here’s how it works:

 - All validators always actively **vote for finality**, which makes up 85% of the total rewards.
 - Alongside 12 Governing Validators, 10 Rotating Validators are randomly selected every 10 minutes based on their staked amount to **produce blocks**.
 This process allows them to earn the remaining 15% of the total rewards.